Speakers & Panelists

 -

-Geoff Brown most recently was Arete Incident Response’s president and chief operating officer where he spearheaded strategic growth by enhancing interoperability within the broader risk, cybersecurity, technology, services, and government sectors.
+Geoff Brown is currently the CEO of Silobreaker.
+Prior to this role, he served as Arete Incident Response’s president and chief operating officer where he spearheaded strategic growth by enhancing interoperability within the broader risk, cybersecurity, technology, services, and government sectors.
 Prior to Arete, Brown was with Recorded Future and led efforts to deliver the company’s premiere intelligence cloud offering to global governments.

 Between 2016 and 2022, Brown was chief information security officer for the City of New York, a position focused on cybersecurity and aggregate information risk across all 100+ NYC departments and agencies.
 In July 2017, Mayor de Blasio established New York City Cyber Command, an agency founded and led by Brown, reporting to City Hall, and charged with consolidating and leading the City’s enterprise cybersecurity strategy, inclusive of building NYC Cyber Command itself, and through this new agency setting Citywide cybersecurity policies; directing response to cyber incidents; rationalizing the City’s cybersecurity spend and cyber defense technology footprint, and advising City Hall, agencies and departments on the City’s overall cyber defense.
 Brown also created the City’s first public-facing cybersecurity initiative, called NYC Secure, wherein the City brought enterprise cybersecurity capabilities to everyday New Yorkers in a privacy respecting way.